conradsnicta/armadillo-code/README.txt

 =====================

 Armadillo can use the ATLAS library for faster versions of a subset of LAPACK and BLAS functions.
 LAPACK should still be installed to obtain full functionality.

-Caveat: the minimum recommended version of ATLAS is 3.8.
+Caveat: the minimum recommended version of ATLAS is 3.10;
-Older versions of ATLAS can produce incorrect results or corrupt memory, leading to random crashes.
+earlier versions (such as 3.6 and 3.8) can produce incorrect results and/or corrupt memory, leading to random crashes.